 - A commendable 50% increase under the category of indirect taxpayers in lieu to the GST.

-Henceforth, to comprehensively resolve the issue and get past the situation – stringent conceptual ideas should be put to action effective immediately as to ensure discipline within the process.
+Henceforth, to comprehensively resolve the issue and get past the situation – stringent conceptual ideas should be put into action effective immediately as to ensure discipline within the process.